Codearte/catch-exception/README.md

 Go to the [Installation page](https://github.com/Codearte/catch-exception/wiki/Installation) to get the latest release.
 This page provides also the Maven coordinates, prerequisites, and information about dependencies to other libraries.

 # Future enhancements
-This is maintenance project only - new features are not planned.
+<del>This is maintenance project only - new features are not planned.</del>

 Read about catching exception with Java 8:
 * [Clean JUnit Throwable-Tests with Java 8 Lambdas](http://www.codeaffine.com/2014/07/28/clean-junit-throwable-tests-with-java-8-lambdas/)
 * [Java 8 Friday: Better Exceptions](http://blog.jooq.org/2014/05/23/java-8-friday-better-exceptions/)

+We have plan to release Catch-Exception 2 for Java 8 only with breaking API change.

 # Credits
 Thanks to Rod Woo, the former author of catch-exception for creating this awesome library.